nanoporetech/onesie/README.md

 loaded.
 Though the file will still be there.
 If the driver stops working check `/proc/devices` to see that its still using the same major number.
 If it's changed delete the device node and create a new one with the correct number

+### Version Numbers

+The driver version is of the form `<major>.<minor>.<patch>`

+The Major number is incremented when a change makes the API incompatible with previous versions.

+The Minor number is incremented when adding a new feature to the API that maintains backwards compatibility.

+The Patch number is incremented when adding a feature or fix to the driver that doesn't change the API.

 ## Driver Internals